-A grace period of 24 hours is offered without penalty.
+A grace period of 24 hours is offered without penalty on assignments (not discussion boards).
 After 24 hours 20% of the possible grade will be deducted from the student's score for every additional 24 hours or increment thereof that the work is late up until the day the BlazeView assignment submission window closes.
 If you need additional time to work on an assignment or if you have a scheduling conflict please contact your instructor BEFORE the assignment is due to discuss your situation.
 The instructor WILL NOT accept work after the assignment submission window closes without prior consent.